eyeskiller/shopsys/docs/model/product-search-via-elasticsearch.md

 If you wish to reconfigure the indexes setting, simply change the JSON configurations in `src/Shopsys/ShopBundle/Resources/Resources/definition/`.
 Configurations use the `<index>/<domain_id>.json` naming pattern.

-If you need to change the data that are exported into Elasticsearch, overwrite appropriate methods in `ProductSearchExportRepository` and `ProductElasticsearchConverter` classes.
+If you need to change the data that are exported into Elasticsearch, overwrite appropriate methods in `ProductSearchExportWithFilterRepository` and `ProductElasticsearchConverter` classes.

 You can also change the searching behavior by overwriting product search, specifically `ProductElasticsearchRepository` class.